AimRT/AimRT/document/sphinx-en/tutorials/misc/questions.md

 - **Use AimRT's built-in version (10.2.1)**: Enable the `AIMRT_USE_FMT_LIB` option and link to the `aimrt::common::util` target
 - **Use a custom version**: Disable the `AIMRT_USE_FMT_LIB` option and manage the fmt library linking yourself

+## How to debug with ASan?

+To ensure that AddressSanitizer (ASan) can properly intercept global symbols and memory access, please pay attention to the following:
+1. Compile AimRT and its dependencies with ASan-related options such as `-fsanitize=address -fno-omit-frame-pointer`.
+2. Disable `AIMRT_ENABLE_DLOPEN_DEEPBIND` to prevent shared libraries from resolving their own symbols first.
+This ensures that the ASan interceptors can work correctly between the main program and dynamic libraries.